 Safety and security

-Political tensions are high following the arrest of the opposition party leader, Kem Sokha, on 3 September 2017.
+Political tensions remain high following the dissolution of the opposition Cambodia National Rescue Party (CNRP) on 16 November 2017.
+This followed the arrest of the CNRP leader Kem Sokha on 3 September 2017.
 Political disputes could trigger violent protests.
 Avoid large gatherings, demonstrations and political meetings and avoid expressing strong opinions on Cambodian politics or culture.

 A general election will take place in July 2018.
-It’s possible that political tensions will increase in the run-up to this election as the Cambodian People’s Party PP and the CNRP begin their campaigning, although commune (local) elections in June 2017 passed smoothly and trouble-free.
+It’s possible that political tensions will increase in the run-up to this election.

 Although most visits are trouble-free, the British Embassy continues to receive crime reports from British nationals.
 Most of these are bag snatchings, often by thieves riding past on motorbikes.
 Bag straps have been cut and bags snatched from those on foot and passengers on moving tuk-tuks and motorbikes, often causing injury.
 Hotspots for petty crime include the riverfront and BKK areas of Phnom Penh, and the beaches and tourist areas of Sihanoukville and nearby islands.